blissd/cv/README.md

 Involved with the design and implementation of a new data streaming platform built in Confluent Cloud and Snowflake.
 Designed DBT project for creating and managing data models.
 Designed and implemented implemented encryption-at-rest for Apache Kafka by integrating with the HashiCorp Vault Transit Security Engine.

-_Kafka, Terraform, Terragrunt, DBT, Confluent Cloud, Snowflake._
+_Kafka, Terraform, Terragrunt, Crossplane, ArgoCD, DBT, Confluent Cloud, Snowflake._

 ### Scala/Python/Golang Data Engineer at [NewDay](https://www.newday.co.uk/) _(April 2020—October 2021)_